 A recent Peachtree Settlement Funding advertising features a guy who ages going to his mail box every month to get his stereotypical "tiny" annuity check.
 Since we're talking about "size", perhaps a deserved response to the Peachtree ad would be to feature a hot and steamy love scene which concludes with the woman mockingly exclaiming about THEIR "manhood" "THAT'S ALL?"

-Settlement Capital's Matt Bracy aired the the 2nd in a two part series "The Problem With Factoring" on the Legal Broadcast Network (LBN) and does an excellent job addressing the subject of servicing of structured settlement payments by factoring companies.
-This author, John Darer, aired a 2 part series on the subject of factoring company servicing of structured settlement payments last Fall on LBN.
+Settlement Capital's Matt Bracy aired the 2nd in a two part series "The Problem With Factoring" on the Legal Broadcast Network (LBN) and does an excellent job addressing the subject of servicing of structured settlement payments by factoring companies.
+This author, John Darer, aired a 2 part series on the subject of factoring company servicing of structured settlement payments in October 2009 on LBN.

 Key points

-Servicing is a chore for factoring companies caused ostensibly by the unwillingness of SOME structured annuity insurance companies to split payments when the annuitant is not selling of their structured settlement payment rights.
-The end result that plaintiff attorneys and structured settlement brokers must know is that as a result of some of the annuity issuers' unwillingness to split payments, their clients WILL NOT BE RECEIVING THEIR PAYMENTS DIRECTLY FROM THE ANNUITY COMPANY ANYMORE.
+Servicing is a chore for factoring companies caused ostensibly by the unwillingness of SOME structured annuity insurance companies to split payments when the annuitant is not selling all of their structured settlement payment rights.
+The end result is that as a result of some of the annuity issuers' unwillingness to split payments, annuitants heir clients WILL NOT BE RECEIVING THEIR PAYMENTS DIRECTLY FROM THE ANNUITY COMPANY ANYMORE.
 They will be dealing with the factoring company.

 Many state structured settlement protection laws essentially state that the annuity issuer CANNOT be forced to split the payments.

-Bracy acknowledges the validity of the question I've raised and states that while the insolvency of the factoring company MAY still result in the annuitant ULTIMATELY getting their payments, there "SURELY WILL BE A DELAY" and THERE MAY BE COSTS INVOLVED to the annuitant.
-This is the same conclusion that Texas lawyer Bruce Akerly and I reached last Fall.
+Bracy validates my servicing question and states that while insolvency of the factoring company may result in the annuitant ultimately getting their payments, there "surely will be a delay and there may be costs involved" to the annuitant..The same conclusion that TX lawyer Bruce Akerly and I reached in October 2009.

 Bracy states that some, but not all companies have back up servicers.
 His does.